for the Pacific

 - Munokoa, grandmother

-Training for local health care workers
+Training for local

 To be able to continue this immunisation program into the future we need to ensure local teams delivering the program are trained to not only give the vaccines but can also help to educate the parents, grandparents, and families of the children who will be receiving the vaccines.